 You do not have to navigate this complex process alone.
 Several resources offer invaluable assistance:

 Starting your research and application process early is highly recommended.
 The wait times for program approval can sometimes be lengthy, and having your information organized ahead of time reduces stress.
-You are investing in your future well-being by actively exploring these options.
+You are investing in your future well-being by actively exploring these options, and that’s always a sound investment.

 Frequently Asked Questions